kitft/funsearch/README.md

 - Search for any type signature, not just priority functions

 ### Integration with Weights & Biases
-- Real-time monitoring and logging
+- Real-time monitoring and logging/graphing
-- Automatic score logging and graphing

 ### Multi-Model Support
 - Use any combination of modern LLMs including Claude/GPT-4o/Gemini/Mistral/Deepseek/etc through direct APIs or OpenRouter